 Saco real estate is some of the most expensive in Maine, although Saco house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Saco isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Saco are a mix of both white- and blue-collar jobs.
+Saco is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Saco is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Saco who work in office and administrative support (13.69%), sales jobs (11.32%), and management occupations (9.15%).

 The per capita income in Saco in 2010 was $29,755, which is upper middle income relative to Maine and the nation.
 This equates to an annual income of $119,020 for a family of four.
 However, Saco contains both very wealthy and poor people as well.

 The people who call Saco home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Saco residents report their race to be White, followed by Asian.
 Important ancestries of people in Saco include English, Irish, French Canadian, and Italian.